-There is a wide range of contracts that need to be used in the course of doing business, often dependent on the nature of your business and the country in which you are operating.
+There are a wide range of contracts which need to be used in the course of doing business.
+Making sure everyone is aware of their rights and obligations from the outset helps to protect your business and can avoid disputes later on.

+A legal agreement for the sale of goods helps to make your customers aware of their rights and obligations, from the moment you start doing business with them.
 If you are selling goods, you will need a Sale of Goods Agreement (Business to Business).
-It typically covers the description of what is to be bought, the price, and practical details such as delivery time and returns.
+It typically covers a description of what is to be bought, the price, delivery or collection conditions, returns, and how the agreement comes to an end.

 Use a Supply of Services Agreement, when one business provides services to another.
 This agreement will describe the scope of services provided as well as the service levels, timescales, the fees to be paid, and how to change or terminate the agreement.

 A Collaboration Agreement is a binding document that sets out the rules for cooperation between two companies.
 This is common when two companies must work together to complete a project, and establishes how the companies will work together, who will do what, division, and how the relationship will end.

 Business referrals can help to grow a business significantly.
 It is best to use a Business Referral Agreement that sets out how much, when and how the referrer will be paid their 'fee'.

 A late payment letter can be useful and affordable way of chasing up overdue invoices by prompting a customer to pay the overdue invoice.

 Use a First Payment Reminder Letter once the payment becomes overdue.
 Depending on the original agreement you might be able to set a certain number of days before you start charging interest.